Experimental Aerodynamics Laboratory

 The experimental aerodynamic facilities consist of two wind tunnels, two free surface water channels and a flow-visualization smoke tunnel.

 (a) Wind Tunnels

 The Department operates a low speed closed circuit wind tunnel facility with a 2' x 3' test section.
 The test section is equipped with a 6 component pyramidal balance.
 A computer-controlled 16-port solid- state pressure data acquisition is also available.
 This equipment is used for the aerodynamics laboratory class as well as for faculty and undergraduate research and design projects.
-An open circuit 9n x 9n low speed open circuit wind tunnel is also available.

 The 2ft x 3ft Low Speed Close Circuit Wind Tunnel

 The Department also has a smoke flow visualization tunnel with several experiments including flapped wing, rotating cylinders etc.

 (b) Water Tunnels